 “Natural gas could be the most dangerous fuel of all.”

 Right now, Washington faces a barrage of new gas proposals: there’s the highly controversial LNG facility in Tacoma (which is facing strong opposition from the Puyallup Tribe and local Tacoma residents), the world’s largest fracked gas-to-methanol refinery (fortunately, on hold for now) in Kalama, and rumors that Puget Sound Energy wants to convert its Colstrip boilers 3 & 4 to gas.
-At the same time, Senator Cantwell has introduced a bill that will facilitate further growth of the gas industry (you can still send the email at that last link, but please also call/write urging her to hold a Town Hall on the bill this month).
 The rush for a gas is part of a nationwide pattern.
 Across the country, there are currently two hundred new gas plants proposed for construction.

 Some say gas is a necessary bridge fuel.
 But they are dangerously and life-threateningly wrong.
 Here’s why: